Danielhiversen/home_assistant_tibber_data/README.md

 * Yearly consumption
 * Monthly consumption compared to last year, this month consumption compared to same hours last year

-Experimental and requires additional configuration:
-* Grid price (Only if your grid company is supported by Tibber)
-* Total price with subsidy and grid price (Only if your grid company is supported by Tibber and for Norwegian homes)
-* Charger cost day (Requires a connected charger, like Easee or Zaptec)
-* Charger cost month (Requires a connected charger, like Easee or Zaptec)
-* Charger consumption day (Requires a connected charger, like Easee or Zaptec)
-* Charger consumption month (Requires a connected charger, like Easee or Zaptec)

 ## Install